-6. Children are eligible for a Reception place from the beginning of the school year in which they become five years old.
-However they do not become of compulsory school until the start of the term after their fifth birthday.
-Parents may therefore request that their school place be deferred until later in the school year.
+Children are eligible for a Reception place from the beginning of the school year in which they become five years old.
+However they do not become of compulsory school age until the start of the term after their fifth birthday.

+Parents may therefore request that their child's school place be deferred until later in the school year.
 However they cannot defer entry beyond the beginning of the term after the child's fifth birthday, nor beyond the school year for which the original application was accepted.

 Parents can also request that their child attends on a part-time basis until the child reaches compulsory school age.

-7. If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
+If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.

 This appeal, giving reasons for appealing, must be sent in writing to the Clerk to the Governing Body at the school within 20 days of receipt of the letter refusing to offer a place.
-To be successful, parents have to show that the decision was one which in the circumstances no reasonable Governing Body would have made, or that the child would have been offered a place if the Governing Body's admissions arrangements had been properly implemented.
+To be successful, parents will have to show that the decision was one which, in the circumstances, no reasonable Governing Body would have made, or that the child would have been offered a place if the Governing Body's admissions arrangements had been properly implemented.
 The Appeals Panel decision is binding on the Governing Body.

-8. Where the Governing Body discovers that a child has been awarded a place as the result of an intentionally misleading application from a parent (for example, incorrect details of a place of residence in the catchment area) which effectively denies a place to a child with a stronger claim, then the governing body is required to withdraw the offer of the place.
+Where the Governing Body discovers that a child has been awarded a place as the result of an intentionally misleading application from a parent (for example, incorrect details of a place of residence in the catchment area) which effectively denies a place to a child with a stronger claim, then the governing body is REQUIRED to withdraw the offer of the place.

 The application will be considered afresh and a right of appeal offered if a place is refused.

-Definitions Home Address

-The address from which distance will be measured will be the permanent residential address, at the time of application, of the parent with whom the child is normally resident.
+Definitions Home Address A child's home address from which distance to the school will be measured will be the permanent residential address, at the time of application, of the parent with whom the child is normally resident.
 Where a child lives with parents with shared responsibility, each for part of a week, the home address is the address from which the child travels to school for the majority of school days per week.
 If the number of days is exactly equal the home address will be that of the parent who receives the Child Benefit.

-Parent

-Throughout this policy the term 'parent' includes:
+Parent :Throughout this policy the term 'parent' includes:

-All natural parents, whether they are married or not;

-Any person who, although not a natural parent, has parental responsibility for a child or young person;

-Any person who, although not a natural parent, has care of a child or young person.
+- All natural parents, whether they are married or not; - Any person who, although not a natural parent, has parental responsibility for the child; - Any person who, although not a natural parent, has care of a child.

-Siblings: Sisters and Brothers

-For the purposes of this policy, the words "brother" and "sister" refer throughout to natural sister or natural brother, half-sister or half-brother, adopted sister or adopted brother, step-sister or step-brother, foster sister or foster brother, or the child of the parent/carer's partner.
+Siblings: Sisters and Brothers For the purposes of this policy, the words "brother" and "sister" refer throughout to natural sister or natural brother, half-sister or half-brother, adopted sister or adopted brother, stepsister or step-brother, foster sister or foster brother, or the child of the parent/carer's partner.
 The child for whom the school place is sought must be living in the same family unit and at the same permanent address as the brother or sister.
 This allows for the priority admittance of children whose brothers and/or sisters will still be attending the school at the time of admission.

-Twins and other multiple births
+Twins and other multiple births In cases where places for twins, triplets, other multiple birth siblings, or other siblings whose date of birth falls within the same academic year, are split between different schools when allocations take place, parents will be offered a choice of